 The hours flew by, and still Nettie did not return.
-The old nurse remarked that she had never known her young mistress serve them so before, and she had also begun to feel "drefful."
+The old nurse remarked that she had never known her young mistress serve them of her intention of thus acting.

 Had either the old gentleman or the nurse observed the scene which had taken place at the garden gate, before the young girl entered the cutter, perhaps their alarm would to some extent have been moderated, notwithstanding the fact that the youg man was a complete stranger.